AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 </div>

 ![SedimentationTank](https://www.overleaf.com/docs/11173977ftrfnxyhrpyv/atts/59342342)
+Figure 1: Comparison of sedimentation tank in an AguaClara plant vs. in an AguaClara lab.

-Figure 1: The recirculator and tube settler simulate the sedimentation tank basin and plate settlers respectively.
+The recirculator and tube settler simulate the sedimentation tank basin and plate settlers respectively.
 Since the behavior of a section of fluid is characteristic of the entire tank, tubing can be used to simulate a simple pathway in the reactor.
 This allows for a practical form of experimentation that is small scale, easy to manipulate, and representative of the respective tank design.

 <div class="alert alert-block alert-danger">
 I am having mixed feelings about this figure caption.
 It provides excellent insight into the assumptions of the experimental Apparatus (like crazy and important insight).
 Why is it in a figure caption and not in the body of the text?